-- where the source of the abuse comes from within the school, that is, the suspected or alleged abuse involves a school staff member, volunteer, allied health professional, officer/office holder, contractor or visitor at the school, it must be reported to Victoria Police - where the suspicion, belief or disclosure relates to sexual abuse or grooming, it must be reported to Victoria Police - where the source of the abuse comes from within the family or community and is not sexual abuse or grooming, it must be reported to DHHS Child Protection.
+• where the source of the abuse comes from within Our Lady Star of the Sea School, that is, the suspected or alleged abuse involves a school staff member, volunteer, allied health

+- professional, officer/office holder, contractor or visitor at Our Lady Star of the Sea School, it must be reported to Victoria Police - where the suspicion, belief or disclosure relates to sexual abuse or grooming, it must be reported to Victoria Police - where the source of the abuse comes from within the family or community and is not sexual abuse or grooming, it must be reported to DHHS Child Protection.

-DHHS and DET have deliberately set a low threshold for the formation of a 'reasonable belief'.
-For more information, refer to the Reasonable belief section of this policy.
+The DHHS and DET have deliberately set a low threshold for the formation of a 'reasonable belief'.
+For more information, refer to the Reasonable belief section of this Policy.